 Hoping to Prevent Dental Problems?

 Preventive dental treatment helps keep the teeth and gums healthy.
 You can schedule a preventive visit with Dr. Fondriest by calling Lake Forest Dental Arts at (847) 234-0517.
-We welcome patients from the North Shore area of Chicago, including Winnetka, Highland Park, North Brook, Glenview, and the surrounding communities.
+We welcome patients from the North Shore area of Chicago.